Today, I have a quiz for you. This quiz is about a unique creature.

 Why am I telling you this?

-Around the 5th Century, King Bimbisara has been suffering anxiety, knowing Buddha was around, so he sent a messenger to him.
+Around the 5th Century, King Bimbisara has been suffering from anxiety.
+He was worried about the famine and disease that were taking place in his country.
+Knowing Buddha was around, so he sent a messenger to him.

 The Vulture Peak (Source: Wikimapia)